 How do I go about taking career assessments?

 You have to see a career counselor first and be referred to take it or take Counseling 10 or Counseling 200.

 Do I need an appointment to see a career counselor?

-Yes, career counselors are available on an appointment basis.
+Career counselors are available on an appointment basis and we have "drop in" hours as well.
 Please call us at (562) 860-2451 ext.
-2356 to schedule an appointment and have your student number available.
+2356 to schedule an appointment.
+Please have your student ID number available.